liddiard/skry/README.md

 The authors app contains definitions for authors (big surprise).
 In Skry, authors are intented to be associated with any type of content that has a creator, including stories, photos, videos, etc. An author can be:

-- a person associated with an organization, e.g. Joe Bruin who works at the Daily Bruin at takes photos for them),
+- a person associated with an organization, e.g. Joe Bruin who works at the Daily Bruin at takes photos for them
-- a person not associated with an organization, e.g. Josephine Bruin who lives in Westwood and wrote a letter to the editor)
+- a person not associated with an organization, e.g. Josephine Bruin who lives in Westwood and wrote a letter to the editor
 - an organization not associated with a specific person, e.g. Getty Images (who let us use their photo) or a group with lots of members that wrote an open letter

 Authors can optionally be associated with users, but authors and users are **not** the same thing.
 This is an important distinction.